nemocyberworld/mr-linux/README.md

 ---

-## 🧠 License
+## 📄 License

-This project is open-source under the [MIT License](https://chatgpt.com/c/LICENSE).
+Licensed under the [MIT License](https://chatgpt.com/c/LICENSE).
 Contributions welcome!

 ---

-## 🌟 Support the Project
+## 🌟 Support Mr Linux

-If you enjoy Mr Linux and want to support its development:
+If you find Mr Linux useful or fun:

 * ⭐ Star the repo
 * 🍴 Fork and add your own lessons
-* 🐛 Report issues or suggest features
+* 🐛 Report issues or suggest improvements
-* 📣 Share with fellow Linux learners and hackers!
+* 📣 Share with fellow Linux learners

 ---

 > *“The shell is my sword, and Bash is my spellbook.”* — Captain Nemo 🐙

+---